norairlabs/docs-norairlabs-com/docs/sdk/products/on-board-computer/instruction-set/j-port/soft-reset.md

 Issues a soft-reset to the J-PORT.
 All buttons settings are returned to factory defaults.
 Enumeration is kept.
 Peripherals are not affected by this instruction, but a new buttons configuration must be made.

-You **must** execute a soft-reset before setting up joystick buttons, especially after a hard-reset.
+You **must** execute a soft-reset before the set up of joystick buttons begins, especially after a hard-reset.

 ## Request